matchai/spacefish/docs/Options.md

 > Works only for [npm](https://www.npmjs.com/) at the moment.
 Please, help [spaceship](https://github.com/denysdovhan/spaceship-prompt) improve this section!

 Package version is shown when repository is a package (e.g. contains a `package.json` file).
+If no version information is found in `package.json`, the `⚠` symbol will be shown.

 > **Note:** This is the version of the package you are working on, not the version of package manager itself.